sidneyneffe/sjnos-for-minecraft/README.md

 ### Login
 ![image](about/pictures/login.jpg)
-Login into your personal account.
-Allows multiple users on every computer.
+Login into your account.
+Share your computer with other people and manage them as an admin.

 ### Desktop
 ![image](about/pictures/desktop.jpg)
-Start apps and work on tasks.
+Start your favorite apps and work on tasks.

 ### Redstone
 ![image](about/pictures/redstone.jpg)